Customer Focused Collaborative Design

 Innovative Li-Ion Bus Bar Design Leads to Dissimilar Materials Welding Challenge

-Early in 2016, we were approached by a customer running into problem welding copper to nickel.
+Early in 2016, we were approached by a customer running into problems welding copper to nickel.
 This customer makes Lithium-Ion battery packs for automotive and trucking applications.
 From an energy storage perspective, Li-Ion batteries work very well.
 However, they are not without challenges.
 If a single cell in a multi-cell Li-Ion battery overheats it starts drawing power from other Li-Ion cells it is connected to, which causes more overheating, which in turn causes more power draw, yet more overheating, and eventually ends in fire or an explosion.
-This is called Thermal Runaway, and obviously it can be a big issue – recall when early Tesla cars caught on fire, or two years ago when certain Samsung phones had to be pulled from the market.
+This is called thermal runaway, and obviously it can be a big issue – recall when early Tesla cars caught on fire, or two years ago when certain Samsung phones had to be pulled from the market.

 Our customer’s battery pack was destined for use in an electric delivery truck designed to stop, wait and go frequently.
 This duty cycle, involving frequent high current discharges, is exactly the sort of thing that leads to thermal runaway.
 However, our customer solved the problem with a cleverly designed nickel bus bar.
 The bus bar was precisely cut and shaped to a tight tolerance where it connects to an individual cell.
 In the event of an excessive electrical load, this area of the bus bar melts and breaks away, exactly like an old fashion screw-in fuse in a house, disconnecting the overloaded cell from the array and preventing thermal runaway.
 In essence, the bus bar had an integrated fuse.